 Whatever your freelancing niche, clients will want to see examples of your work.
 They need to know that you’re good at what you do.

-Before you start bidding on jobs, put together a writing portfolio.
+Before you start bidding on a freelance job, put together a writing portfolio.
 This doesn’t need to be anything fancy.
 If you’re a copywriter, it might consist of some examples of copy you’ve written.
-If you’re a logo designer, it could be a web page with images of the logos you’ve created.
+If you’re a graphic designer, it could be a web page with images of logos you’ve created.

 If your regular email address is something like email@example.com or firstname.lastname@example.org… you won’t be making the best first impression on your potential clients.

 Ideally, you want an email address at your own domain, like email@example.com.
 If you don’t yet have a freelance website, a sensible Gmail address is a good alternative.

 Good options for your Gmail address include using your name, your initials, a middle name, or your name plus what you do (e.g. janedoewriter or johnsmithdesigner).

 Even if you already have a sensible-looking email address, you might want to create a new one for freelancing so that you can easily distinguish between business and personal emails.